uksystems/uksystems.github.io/index.md

 layout: default
 ---

-# Fifth Annual UK System Research Challenges Workshop, March 17--19, 2020
+# Fifth Annual UK System Research Challenges Workshop, November-December, 2020, Virtual Seminar Series

 This is the fifth iteration of a workshop bringing together systems researchers from across the UK and beyond, to discuss pressing topics affecting the design